End-to-End Build Lifecycle¶

 For most users:

-mozaiks onboardmozaiks studio --open- launch the build workflow sequence from the workspace or app console
+mozaiks onboardmozaiks studio --open- launch the build workflow sequence from Studio

 - review staged artifacts